-Patterning - - - Scaling of Patterning Technology - - - The Silicon Gate n-Channel Process - - - Yield Statistics - - - Scaling of the Processing Technology - - - Design Rules - - - Formal Description of Design Rules - - - Electrical Parameters - - - Dependence of Capacitance on Voltage - - - Current Limitations in Conductors - - - Choice of Technology
+Patterning - - - Scaling of Patterning Technology - - - The Silicon Gate n-Channel Process - - - Yield Statistics - - - Scaling of the Processing Technology - - - Design Rules - - - Formal Description of Design Rules - - - Electrical Parameters - - - Current Limitations in Conductors - - - A Closer Look at Some Details - - - Choice of Technology

 The series of steps by which a geometric pattern or set of geometric patterns is transformed into an operating integrated system is called a wafer fabrication process, or simply a process.
 An integrated system in MOS technology consists of a number of superimposed layers of conducting, insulating, and transistor forming materials.
 By arranging predetermined geometric shapes in each of these layers, a system of the required function may be constructed.
 The task of the integrated system designer is to devise the geometric shapes and their locations in each of the various layers of the system.
 The task of the process itself is to create the layers and transfer into each of them the geometric shapes determined by the system design.
-In this chapter we describe the patterning sequence and how it is applied in a simple, specific LSI process: nMOS.
-A number of other topics are covered which are related to the processing technology, or are closely tied to the properties of the underlying materials.
-The final section of the chapter discusses the factors affecting the choice of a particular process technology.